sorinmarti/django_ndr_core/docs/modules/install-on-a-server.rst

     If you want to store your data and source imagery in the same place, you need to install a data service and a IIIF server.
 See the next sections for instructions.

+    This is only recommended for ongoing projects.
+Finished projects should store their data and source imagery in a long term repository.

 Install MongoDB
 ===============